xcore/sc_usb_device/app_custom_bulk_demo/doc_quickstart/quickstart.rst

    #.
 The application will now be running and the host PC should detect a new USB device
       called ``XMOS Custom Bulk Transfer Device``.
    #.
 Run the ``bulktest`` binary from the relevant ``host/`` subfolder.
 This will measure
-      the USB transfer rate of the custom device. *Note* that the transfer rate will vary drastically between hosts and operating systems.
+      the USB transfer rate of the custom device.
    #.
 Terminating the application will cause the USB device to be removed.

+*Note:* on Mac OSX it is necessary to source the ``host/OSX/setup.sh`` before running ``bulktest``.

+*Note:* the transfer rate will vary drastically between hosts and operating systems.

 Next Steps
 ++++++++++